gnosischain/documentation/docs/node/README.md

 Gnosis is persistently committed to building the open infrastructure for a decentralized internet because we believe that web3 applications require an unstoppable network, a level playing field that’s open to anyone.

-We believe that everyone should have access to the tools of web3 that empower users to take ownership of their data and digital assets.

 ### Featured Headlines

 - Gnosis minimum stake is 1 GNO to run a validator.